Malien/Information-Retrieval/README.md

 Files structure of indexed collections may be structured like this:
 - `<name>.sppckg` -- complete package
+  - `manifest.json` -- file where layout of dictionaries is described
-  - `dictionary.spimi` -- reduced dictionary
+  - `dictionary.spimi` -- reduced single-file dictionary
   - `strings.sstr` -- external strings
   - `documents.sdoc` -- external document sequences
   - `<uuid>.spimim` -- chunks of mapping data
+  - `<4 characters>` -- directory which contains mapping or reduced dictionaries with the respect of their lexicographical range

 ### Queries you say...
 Yep.
 And the are kinda structured, but still not SQL.
 Queries are just words or phrases you want to find with some additional features, such as: